 Texas is a Community Property State

 As I indicated above Texas is a community property state.
-In Texas we do not have "legal separation."
+In Texas, we do not have "legal separation."

-This means just because you buy a real or personal property without your spouse that the property you buy will be your separate property after the divorce.
+This means just because you buy a real or personal property without your spouse that does not mean the property you buy will be your separate property after the divorce.
 One of the things I tell my clients is that community property is anything you acquire from the day you are married until the day you are divorced.
 There a few exceptions to that rule which you can read about in one of our other blog articles.

 Standing Orders or Injunctions